martin-ueding/address-db/install/guide.markdown

 1.  database access data
-	First you have to set up the database, please fill in the appropriate data in adressen/inc/login.inc.php
+	First you have to set up the database, please fill in the appropriate data in `database.ini`.

 2.  create the files in the MySQL database
-	There is an sql file with the tables in install/mysql_tables.sql.
+	There is an sql file with the tables in `install/mysql_tables.sql`.
 Please run it with your favorite sql tool, like phpMyAdmin.

 3.  set up some users for htaccess
-	In order to protect the database you will need to enter some user names in the addressen/.htpasswd file.
+	In order to protect the database you will need to enter some user names in the `.htpasswd` file.
 The easiest way to do this is with the htpasswd tool.

 4.  set up family members